AccentDesign/karma-css/docs/index.md

 most of the styled elements.

 !!! attention "New in version 2 of Karma CSS!"
-    We have introduced components into Karma CSS., these include:
+    We have introduced components into Karma CSS.
+These include:

     * [Alerts](components/alert.md)
     * [Button Groups](components/button-group.md)